Google Workspace

 Opal natively supports an integration with Google Workspace.
 This integration enables organizations to manage access to default and custom admin roles.

-Navigate to Inventory click + App to add the Google Workspace App:
+1. Go to Inventory and select + App to add the Google Workspace App.

-For Opal to manage your Google Workspace on your behalf, you'll need to create a Google service account with proper permission scopes to retrieve role and user information.
-Follow the instructions for creating a service account here, and grant it the following scopes:
+1. For Opal to manage your Google Workspace on your behalf, you'll need to create a Google service account with proper permission scopes to retrieve role and user information.
+Grant the service account the following scopes:

 https://www.googleapis.com/auth/admin.directory.user,